PuppyPi/datashets-java-local-odt/README.md

-# datashets-java-local-ods
+# richdatashets-localfile-ods-java
-ODS File Format plugin for Locally-backed Datashets (in Java)
+ODS File Format plugin for Locally-backed Richdatashets (in Java)